GoogleChrome/developer.chrome.com/site/en/blog/high-definition-css-color-guide/index.md

   </figcaption>
 </figure>

-In addition to more colors, [arguably the most vivid colors the display is capable of](https://lea.verou.me/2020/04/lch-colors-in-css-what-why-and-how/#:~:text=most%20vivid%20colors%20the%20screen%20can%20display), additional color spaces provide new tools and methods for managing and creating
+In addition to more colors, [the most vivid colors the display is capable of](https://lea.verou.me/2020/04/lch-colors-in-css-what-why-and-how/#:~:text=most%20vivid%20colors%20the%20screen%20can%20display), additional color spaces provide new tools and methods for managing and creating